GDOR-11/miniprojects/README.md

 Pretty self descriptive.
 It uses sparse encoding (planning to implement HashLife when I'm not lazy).
 It supports importing `.rle` and `.mc` files.

 ### [balls](https://gdor-11.github.io/miniprojects/dist/balls)
 A "physics engine" that only supports dynamic balls and static infinite walls colliding elastically with each other.
 The only supported force is gravity, and the performance is terrible.
-Perhaps the single upside is that it uses continuous collision detection (CCD) instead of discrete collision detection (DCD)
+Perhaps the single upside is that it uses continuous collision detection (CCD) instead of discrete collision detection (DCD).
+In the starting configuration, one of the balls has been nudged by 1e-42 units to the right, causing the entire thing to quickly collapse into chaos.

 ### [infinite minesweeper](https://gdor-11.github.io/miniprojects/dist/infinite_minesweeper)
 I made this to get an estimative at the answer to [this question](https://math.stackexchange.com/q/5061585/874213)